fredhohman/fredhohman.github.io/index.md

 My research combines **data mining and machine learning** techniques with principles from **human-computer interaction and visualization** to make interactive tools to help people explore large graph data and interpret machine learning models.

+In 2018 I received the [NASA Space Technology Research Fellowship][nstrf].

 When I’m not at my desk crunching numbers, I enjoy playing music, throwing frisbee, and riding motorcycles.

 <div style="padding-top:15px;" ></div>